-Financial aid is intended to make college available to students from many different financial situations.
-College financial aid officers consider family income, the number of family members in college, medical expenses and many other factors when reviewing your financial aid application.
-So, even if you think your family income is too high for you to qualify for aid, you should fill out the Free Application for Federal Student Aid (FAFSA) as soon as possible after Oct.
-1. This form determines your eligibility for federal and state student grants, work-study and federal loans.
+Financial aid is intended to make college available to students from different financial backgrounds.
+Family income, the number of family members in college, medical expenses, and other factors may be considered when determining your financial aid eligibility.
+Even if you think your family income is too high for you to qualify for aid, fill out the Free Application for Federal Student Aid.
+This form determines your eligibility for federal and state student grants, work-study, and federal loans.

-The best way to get an estimate of how much financial aid a college will offer you — and therefore how much you’ll really pay to go to that college — is to use the college’s net price calculator.
-Most colleges have these tools on their websites.
-Net price calculators give you an estimate of your net price for a particular college — that is, the cost of attendance minus the gift aid you might get.
+The best way to get an estimate of how much financial aid a college will offer you and therefore how much you’ll really pay to go to that college is to use the college’s net price calculator.
+Colleges provide these tools on their websites.
+Net price calculators give you an estimate of your net price for a particular college (i.e., the cost of attendance minus the gift aid you might get).
 Learn more about net price.

 Should I work while I’m attending college?

 Students who attempt to juggle full-time work and full-time studies may have difficulty completing their academic programs.
 However, students who choose to work a moderate amount often do better academically.
-You may find that working in campus jobs related to your career goals may be a good way to manage college costs, get experience and create new ties with the university.
+You may find that working in campus jobs related to your career goals is a good way to manage college costs, get experience, and engage with the university community.